cpkcode/pmintheloop/README.md

 Sarah Bond, the sharp, polished, and deeply anxious product manager.
 A top performer who has made her job the center of her life, she is a master debater who can articulate the ethical tightropes they walk with unnerving clarity.
 She fears the spotlight and is often the first to point out the potential for disaster.

 Richard Christy, the ambitious ex-founder, product manager, forever hustling and searching for his next big startup idea.
-He sees Emealwise as a paid research opportunity and is constantly pushing the boundaries of whttps://github.comhat's possible, driven by a bias for action and a relentless optimism about technology's potential.
+He sees Emealwise as a paid research opportunity and is constantly pushing the boundaries of what's possible, driven by a bias for action and a relentless optimism about technology's potential.

 Through their debates, their anxieties, and their hard won insights, we witness the evolution of a new kind of work.
 It is a shift from being the sole authors of ideas to becoming their curators, their sculptors, and, most importantly, their conscience.
 It is a journey that asks us to define the irreplaceable value of our own humanity, our intuition, our empathy, our ability to see the lake the GPS tells us to drive into.